JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-7-terminal-cli/plocate/index.md

 ## plocate

-* plocate is a faster and smaller replacement for mlocate
+* plocate is a faster and smaller replacement for mlocate.